briankoser/sfc-listeners-guide/episodes/0007-horror-and-faith-aka-zombie-jesus.md

 Is it OK for Christians to watch horror movies when the Bible says "fear not"?

 <div class="quote">
-  <q class="matt">Let's say I go and see {% workTitle "Scary Movie" %}, and I go home, I'm thinking about it, I'm worried that something's going to attack me at my house.
+  <q class="matt">Let's say I go and see {% work "Scary Movie" %}, and I go home, I'm thinking about it, I'm worried that something's going to attack me at my house.
 Who am I going to turn to?</q>
   <q class="ben">Ghostbusters!</q>
   <q class="matt">No, not Ghostbusters, God.</q>
 </div>

 <div class="quote">
-  <q class="ben">Have you seen {% workTitle "The Exorcism of Emily Rose?" %}</q>
+  <q class="ben">Have you seen {% work "The Exorcism of Emily Rose?" %}</q>
   <q class="matt">Absolutely not!
 Have you not been listening to anything on this episode?</q>
 </div>